encosoft-kr/.github/profile/README.md

 * Intelligent automation and productivity platforms
 * Conceptual engineering and software integration

-Our internal [framework guide](../../../../pages/docs/framework-guide/README.md) outlines how we structure development, from modular principles to platform orchestration.
+Our internal [framework guide(TBD)]() outlines how we structure development, from modular principles to platform orchestration.

 ---